I've been wondering why things have been hot as volume-wise.

 He has every reason to think this and feel it.

-It just it just stuns me that there is so much understanding of the greatness and purpose and the reason this country is what it is outside our borders than there is inside among our elected officials.
+It just stuns me that there is so much understanding of the greatness and purpose and the reason this country is what it is outside our borders than there is inside among our elected officials.

-Here's the final sarkozy bite.
+Here's the final Sarkozy bite.

 We need France to be stronger.

-I am determined to carry through the with the reforms that my country has put off for all too long.
+I am determined to carry through with the reforms that my country has put off for all too long.

 I will not turn back.